utiasDSL/gym-pybullet-drones/README.md

 - Angular velocity
 - Motors' speeds

-Check [`SingleDroneUserDefinedFunctions.clipAndNormalizeState()`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/SingleDroneUserDefinedFunctions.py) for the mapping from raw simulation data to normalized observations in the [-1,1] range (i.e., when using `normalized_spaces=False`)
+Check [`SingleDroneUserDefinedFunctions.clipAndNormalizeState()`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/SingleDroneUserDefinedFunctions.py) for the mapping from raw simulation data to normalized observations in the [-1,1] range (i.e., when using `normalized_spaces=True`)

 ### Reward
 The reward function can/should be modified in class [`SingleDroneUserDefinedFunctions`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/SingleDroneUserDefinedFunctions.py), for example